 1. You are a small business owner or sole proprietor without employees or contractors

-Once again, in this case you probably won’t need worker’s compensation coverage.
+If you are a sole proprietor or independent contractor and you don’t have employees, you probably won’t need worker’s compensation coverage.
 However, you may be required to complete a sole proprietor workers’ compensation exemption form, get it notarized, and pay a fee.
-You should—as always— check the requirements of your state.
+You should—as always—check the requirements of your state.
 Please review the Department of Labor’s map with state workers’ comp agency contacts.

 2. A business wants to use you as a contractor but requires you to have workers’ compensation coverage